ANA MAYS, M.A., LMHC

 Clinical Background

 I am a graduate of Antioch University with a Master of Arts degree in Clinical Mental Health Counseling, and interned at Antioch University Clinic, PEPS, Seattle Pacific University, and Modern Therapy Seattle.
 I draw from Narrative Therapy, Internal Family Systems, and a neurobiological lens.
-As an associate level therapist, I am required to seek supervision.
-My primary supervisor is Sage Ann and I regularly seek peer consultation.

 Personal Background